wireapp/brand/writing/style-guidelines/index.md

 ### Punctuation

+For complete punctuation rules, refer to standard [American style guides](#reference-resources).

-* We do not use periods in most UI strings unless there are two or more sentences.
-(For example, “Start a conversation”).
+* Do not use periods in UI strings unless there are two or more sentences.
+  For example: _“Start a conversation”_.
 However, copy on the website should be punctuated correctly.
+* Use the serial (or “Oxford”) comma in a list of three or more items.
-* We use the serial comma (for example, “Email, phone number, and address”).
+  For example: _“Email, phone number, and address”_.
-* Avoid apostrophes, exclamation marks, ampersands, and the “+” symbol in [UI copy][1].
+* Avoid apostrophes, exclamation marks, ampersands, slashes, and the “+” symbol in [UI copy][1] wherever possible.

+### Typography

-* Use proper typography for “quotation marks”, em- and en- dashes (–/–), ellipses (…), and other characters wherever possible.
-(Most UI strings files are now UTF-8 encoded, so typographically correct characters can be used in most cases — there’s no excuse for substituting ASCII text where proper typography is available.)
+Most UI strings files are now UTF-8 encoded, so typographically correct characters can be used in most cases — there’s no excuse for substituting ASCII text where proper typography is available.

-For complete punctuation rules, we suggest you refer to any good American style guide (_The Chicago Manual of Style_ or _The Yahoo Style Guide_).
+Use “curly quotes”, em- and en- dashes (–/–), ellipses (…), and other proper typographic characters wherever possible.

+* To offset phrases _(like in the sentence above)_, press `⌥ + ⇧ + -` on a Mac to insert the longer em dash (—) and add a space on both sides of the dash.

+* To indicate a range of numbers, press `⌥ + -` on a Mac to insert an en dash (–) with no space between the dash and numbers.

+* Never use three dots (. . .) when you need an ellipsis.
+Press `⌥ + ;` on a Mac to insert the proper ellipsis (…) character.

 ### Word choice